ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 TargetMachine structure
 -----------------------

-Your back end should define a TargetMachine class, for example, we define the Cpu0TargetMachine class.
-Cpu0TargetMachine class contains it's own instruction class, frame/stack class, DAG (Directed-Acyclic-Graph) class, and register class.
-The Cpu0TargetMachine contents and it's own class as follows,
+Your back end should define a TargetMachine class.
+For example, we define the Cpu0TargetMachine class which contains it's own instruction class, frame/stack class, DAG (Directed-Acyclic-Graph) class, and register class as follows,

 .. rubric:: include/llvm/Target/TargetMachine.h
 .. code-block:: c++